 I’d like to paint the scene for you.
 Have you ever been to Randall’s Island?
 I hadn’t.
 And that’s not surprising.
 Reasons to go there include: to play tennis, attend a music festival, be or visit a inpatient at the Manhattan Psychiatric Center.
 Also bird watching.
 Because it’s actually beautiful on Randall’s Island.
 A bit creepy and strange but beautiful.

 The class met near the south end of Icahn stadium.
 Did I mention it was cold and windy?
 It was.
 This class was much smaller than my last one, there were only six other students.
-This goal of this session was to take our basic riding ability and layer on top useful skills to make bike riding practically possible.
+This goal of this session was to take our basic riding ability and layer on top useful skills to make bike riding practically possible, by the way I also invite you to check this bike tracker reviews, they are a life saver on your biking adventures.
 We learned to signal, to “power start”, to scan and basic bike maintenance.

 I spent the bulk of 2.5 hours riding a bike, and at no point did I freak out or get intimidated.
 I got on and off the bike with ease and confidence.
 People passed me and I didn’t lose my cool (an issue in the past).
 I was able to scan and signal (look back and remove a hand from the handle bars.)